The Cruel, Conceited Follies of Trump’s Foreign Policy: 2026 Edition

 In the Ruins of Public Reason, Part II: The Barbarians at the Gates

 Note: This is a part of a series on public discourse.
-View part one here.
+View part one here and part three here.

 How exactly do dialogical illiberals view themselves during a heated discussion without epistemic norms?
 Dialogical illiberals of all political stripes–from populist conservative culture warriors to sanctimoniously censorious progressives, from screeching parents at public school board meetings to ostensibly liberal democrats, from nationalistic xenophobes to anti-fascist anarchists—view themselves as soldiers under siege in a war using their ideas as the only defensive tool to keep the barbarians at the gates.
 They view every conversation, every intellectual exchange as a zero-sum game, and their interlocutor is either on their side or the side of the putative barbarians–no in-between.
 I admit I have fallen into this habit of thinking in years past, but it is an extremely unproductive mindset and contributes to dialogical illiberalism for three main reasons.